mudasobwa/mudasobwa.github.io/_posts/2013-03-06-ruby-20-refinements-totally-useless-crap.md

 #### Refinements do not support class methods.
 Bah.

-Of course they are through a hack (remember, everything is an object):
+Of course they do through a hack (remember, everything is an object:)

 {% highlight ruby %}
 module VoidRefinements